DrTol/pressure_loss_calculator-Matlab/README.md

 This repository *pressure_loss_calculator-Matlab* makes use of other original open-source projects:
 - [XSteam by Holmgren M.](https://nl.mathworks.com/matlabcentral/fileexchange/9817-x-steam--thermodynamic-properties-of-water-and-steam) | Author Description: XSteam provides accurate steam and water properties from 0 - 1000 bar and from 0 - 2000 deg C according to the standard IAPWS IF-97.
 For accuracy of the functions in different regions see IF-97 (www.iapws.org).
 - [colebrook.m by Clamond D.](https://nl.mathworks.com/matlabcentral/fileexchange/21990-colebrook-m?focused=5105324&tab=function) | Author Description: fast, accurate and robust computation of the Darcy-Weisbach friction factor F according to the Colebrook equation.

+This Matlab tool is a by-product from the PhD study about the 4th generation (4G) low-temperature district heating systems in supply to low-energy houses, carried out by Hakan İbrahim Tol, PhD under the supervision of Prof. Dr. Svend Svendsen and Ass.
+Prof. Susanne Balslev Nielsen at the Technical University of Denmark (DTU).
+The PhD topic: "District heating in areas with low energy houses - Detailed analysis of district heating systems based on low temperature operation and use of renewable energy" - [free download by DTU (link)](http://orbit.dtu.dk/en/publications/district-heating-in-areas-with-low-energy-houses(9c056db5-8e76-425f-92ca-c072b642b6b3).html) or [by ResearchGate (link)](https://www.researchgate.net/publication/276266953_District_heating_in_areas_with_low_energy_houses_-_Detailed_analysis_of_district_heating_systems_based_on_low_temperature_operation_and_use_of_renewable_energy).

 ## How2Cite:
 1. Tol, Hİ. pressure_loss_calculator-Matlab.
 GitHub Repository 2018; https://github.com/DrTol/pressure_loss_calculator-Matlab/